minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 file --> open folder --> select the `easely-generative-art-tools` folder --> open
 ```

-VS Code will now open Easely's generative art programs and your work environment is successfully prepped!
+VS Code will now open Easely's generative art programs.
+There should be an `assets` - **copy all of your layer folders (with traits inside) here.** Your work environment is now successfully prepped!
 Here's a summary of the programs below and how they will be used throughout the rest of this guide:

 #### Programs
 1. `config.py`: File that defines all the parameters for your art generation: # of images, layer ordering, trait rarity probabilities, filters, and more.
 2. `generate.py`: Program that generates the # of images (NFTs) depending on your `config.py` parameters
-3. `submit.py`: Program that generates the final images (NFTs) after revisions based on a final `metadata.csv` files
+3. `submit-metadata.py`: Program that generates the final images (NFTs) after revisions based on a final `metadata.csv` file
+4. `submit-images.py`: Program that generates the final metadata (NFTs) after revisions based on a final image set and original `metadata.csv` file
-4. `upload.py`: Program that uploads your final images (NFTs) to IPFS, the gold standard of storing NFTs.
+5. `upload.py`: Program that uploads your final images (NFTs) to IPFS, the gold standard of storing NFTs.
 Your NFT collection on the blockchain will then link to this IPFS directory that will exist in perpetuity

 #### Other
 1. `README.md`: Instructions on how to operate the various programs